rootasjey/notapokedex/README.md

 * Browse Pokemons list
 * Search a Pokemon by name or by id
 * Compare a Pokemon's statistics with all others Pokemons of the same type(s)
-* View live Tweets about a Pokemon
+* View live tweets about a Pokemon
 * Like or dislike a Pokemon
+* Dark & Light themes

 ## development